-Have you heard about Vappu?
+Have you heard about Vappuholiday?
 It is a Finnish name for the event that is celebrated as International Labour Day around the world.
-In Finland, there are strong and unique traditions for Vappu holiday.
+In Finland, there are strong and unique traditions for the Vappu holiday.

-Vappu is a unique holiday that is celebrated annually and it marks the end of winter in Finland.
-The festival is named after the English missionary Saint Walpurga, as Walpurga’s feast was held on 1st of May, she became associated with Vappu.
+Vappu is a unique holiday that is celebrated annually, and it marks the end of winter in Finland.
+The festival is named after the English missionary Saint Walpurga; as Walpurga’s feast was held on the 1st of May, she became associated with Vappu.

-Vappu is something you really want to be a part of as a student.
+Vappu holiday is something you really want to be a part of as a student.
 It is the biggest party of the year for students.
-Some students start the celebrations already few weeks before “pääpäivä”, the main celebration day.
-The celebrations can consist of different type of cheerful events depending on the University.
-For the Labour Day itself, the traditional program is similar everywhere.
+Some students start the celebrations already a few weeks before “pääpäivä,” the main celebration day.
+The celebrations can consist of different types of cheerful events depending on the University.
+For Labour Day itself, the traditional program is similar everywhere.

 Vappu Eve is kind of a Finnish version of carnival.
-You can expect to see students wearing colourful student overalls – every University Faculty has their own colour.
-People are also wearing a white cap with black visor.
-All Finnish students get these caps upon graduation from high school to remind them of their accomplishment and good student days.
-Older people usually wear their caps only once a year, in Vappu.
+You can expect to see students wearing colorful student overalls – every University Faculty has its own color.
+People are also wearing white caps with a black visors.
+All Finnish students get these caps upon graduation from high school to remind them of their accomplishments and good student days.
+Older people usually wear their caps only once a year, during the Vappu holiday.

-The main festivities start on 30th of April, also known as the Walpurgis Night or Vappu Eve.
-In Helsinki, at 6 o’clock in the evening, students will gather at the Market Square to wash the statue of a nude female called Havis Amanda, before putting a huge white cap, on her.
-People toast with champagne and wish each other ‘Hauskaa Vappua’.
-The celebration goes on all night until next morning.
-On 1st of May, everyone heads to the parks where they have picnic and drink “skumppa”, sparkling wine.
+The main festivities start on the 30th of April, also known as Walpurgis Night or Vappu Eve.
+In Helsinki, at 6 o’clock in the evening, students will gather at Market Square to wash the statue of a nude female called Havis Amanda before putting a huge white cap on her.
+People toast with champagne and wish each other ‘Hauskaa Vappua.’
+The celebration goes on all night until the next morning.
+On the 1st of May, everyone heads to the parks, where they have a picnic and drink “skumppa”, sparkling wine.
 The best way to get rid of any tiredness from the previous night!

-Now it is time to talk about what to eat and drink during Vappu.
-If you are visiting Finland be sure to order the following traditional foods in restaurants or at food stalls when you see them.
+Now it is time to talk about what to eat and drink during the Vappu holiday.
+If you are visiting Finland, be sure to order the following traditional foods in restaurants or at food stalls when you see them.

 Sima, the Finnish mead

-Sima is a sweet, low percentage alcoholic drink that is mainly consumed on Vappu, and is most of the time homemade.
-It is orange of colour and some raisins floating on top of it.
-A nice refreshing drink for Vappu!
+Sima is a sweet, low-percentage alcoholic drink that is mainly consumed on the Vappu holiday and is most of the time homemade.
+It is orange in color and has some raisins floating on top of it.
+A nice refreshing drink for the Vappu holiday!

-If you are planning a trip to Finland during spring or you are currently studying there I can recommend participating Vappu with the Finns for the weekend.
-It is great way to experience a typical Finnish festivity with lots of parties and good food.
+If you are planning a trip to Finland during spring or you are currently studying there, I can recommend participating in the Vappu holiday with the Finns for the weekend.
+It is a great way to experience a typical Finnish festivity with lots of parties and good food.

 Want to study in Finland?